 A list of facilities is found on this Website under “Wash Facilities.”
 You can sort this listing by name or state.
 Contact details, a link that takes you to a map of the location, and some of the wash services information is included for each tanker wash facility.

 The tanker wash guidelines published by the Juice Products Association (JPA) define the types of tanker washing required, based upon the most recent load of product carried by a tanker.
-The Tanker Wash Guidelines are available on this Website under “Documents Archive” and may be obtained via the JPA Website, www.juiceproducts.org, under the heading, “Tanker Wash Resources.”
+The Tanker Wash Guidelines are available on this in the documents section of this website and may be obtained via the JPA website, www.juiceproducts.org, under the heading, “Tanker Wash Resources.”

 Wash Types Described in the JPA Tanker Wash Guidelines